Helheim Engine

 Rendering

-Enhances rendering performance by reducing the number of draw calls, allowing for smoother gameplay in scenes with many objects.
+Enhances rendering performance by reducing the overhead of making a draw call for each mesh, packing all scene geometry together in a large VBO.
+It does so allowing for smoother gameplay in scenes with many objects.

 • Deferred shading